ry-animal/react-uniswap/README.md

 ## TODO

-[] Refactor swap-card.tsx for modularity
 [x] Toasts for success and error messages
 [x] Start with USDC
-[] Switch Sepolia to Goerli? because of liquidity pairs [x] Check approvals before prompting for approval signature [x] Add gas indicator
+[x] Check approvals before prompting for approval signature [x] Add gas indicator
 [x] Add current token prices
-[] Add more tokens
 [x] Add more tests
 [x] Add more error handling
 [x] Add more documentation
+[] Deploy liquidity pool to Sepolia? because of no liquidity pairs?
+[] Refactor swap-card.tsx for modularity / readability
+[] Add more tokens
 [] Add more chains